DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 ### Admin Branch

 11. `Castle hallway front`
+	- [x] Cutscene: Enter the room for the first time
 	- [x] Inventory item: monitor
 	- [x] Entity: Kuro (a crow)
 	- [~] SET: more a proper foyer; grandiose, welcoming, but nothing specific happening in terms of personnel stations or equipment
 		- [ ] Wall of rubble at N separating this room from 12
 12. `Castle hallway back`
+	- [ ] Cutscene: Enter the room for the first time
 	- [~] Inventory item: needle (from phonograph)
 		- [ ] Needs sprite
 	- [ ] Entity: ???? (a concierge?) -- should be dressed in a super nice suit, but like it's some kind of a scraggly werewolf